drips-network/junction/README.md

 # ➕ Junction

-This Deno project acts as a proxy for Ethereum JSON-RPC requests.
-It forwards incoming requests to one or more configured upstream RPC providers based on the request path (network slug).
+This Deno project acts as a router-proxy for Ethereum JSON-RPC requests.
+It forwards incoming requests to one or more configured upstream RPC providers based on the request path (network / chain slug).

+If more than one RPC is configured for a given network, it will automatically fail over requests to backup RPCs.

 ## Features